One minute

 }

-Once you’ve made these changes you should be ready to start taking advantage of ligatures in your code.
+That’s it!
+Once you’ve made these changes, you’re ready to enjoy beautiful ligatures in your code.